 We use our best estimates and assumptions to assign fair value to the tangible and intangible assets acquired and liabilities assumed at the acquisition date.
 Our estimates are inherently uncertain and subject to refinement.
 During the measurement period, which may be up to one year from the acquisition date, we may record adjustments to the fair value of these tangible and intangible assets acquired and liabilities assumed, with the corresponding offset to goodwill.
 In addition, uncertain tax positions and tax-related valuation allowances are initially established in connection with a business combination as of the acquisition date.
 We collect information and reevaluates these estimates and assumptions quarterly and records any adjustments to our preliminary estimates to goodwill during the measurement period.
 Upon the conclusion of the measurement period or final determination of the fair value of assets acquired or liabilities assumed, whichever comes first, any subsequent adjustments are recorded to our consolidated statements of operations and comprehensive loss.
-Amounts paid for acquisitions are allocated to the tangible assets acquired and liabilities assumed to identifiable intangible assets, including purchased research and development.
+Amounts paid for acquisitions are allocated to the tangible assets acquired and liabilities assumed based on their estimated fair values at the date of acquisition.
+We allocate the purchase price in excess of net tangible assets acquired to identifiable intangible assets, including purchased research and development.
 The fair value of identifiable intangible assets is based on detailed valuations that use information and assumptions provided by management.
 We allocate any excess purchase price over the fair value of the net tangible and intangible assets acquired to goodwill.